 Covenant Partners has been in business since 1997.
-Co-founders Todd D. Glisson and J. Banks Link are a certified financial planner (CFP) and a chartered financial analyst (CFA), respectively.
+Co-founders Todd D. Glisson and J. Banks Link hold certified financial planner (CFP) and a chartered financial analyst (CFA) designations, respectively.

-In addition to investment management, the practice offers what it calls fiscal counsel services on a retainer basis to individuals and businesses.
+In addition to investment management and financial planning, the practice offers fiscal counsel services on a retainer basis to individuals and businesses.
 These services may include analysis and management of income and expenses, cash flow, debt service, insurance needs and more.

 Covenant Partners Strategy